THE DOVER WAR MEMORIAL PROJECT

 Cadman, A. G.

 Albert George Cadman, L/6380, served as an Acting Serjeant in the 1st battalion of The Buffs during the Great War, having already served in the South Africa Campaign.
-He was 32 when he was killed in action, on 24th June 1917, and is commemorated on the Loos Memorial in France.
+He was 32 when he was killed in action, on 24 June 1917, and is commemorated on the Loos Memorial in France.

-His parents were Charlotte Cadman, of 8 Palmerston Cottages, Dover, and the late Robert Thomas Cadman, and he was born at Buckland.
-He was married to Alice Bertha Cadman, of 164 Clarendon Place, Dover, and enlisted in that town.
+He was married in 1905 to Alice Bertha Cadman, of 164 Clarendon Place, Dover, and enlisted in that town.

 Cairns, H. R.